Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Tried and true, wood fencing has a long track record of making excellent fencing for horses.
-It’s hard to go wrong with some thick wooden boards of oak or something similar.
+It’s hard to go wrong with thick wooden boards of oak or something similar.
 This material is extremely strong, so your fences are sure to hold up if you build them right.
-Plus, wood is very visible, and your horse won’t accidentally run into it.
-Granted, it’s not the cheapest material, and wood prices have been climbing quickly recently.
+Plus, wood is quite visible, and your horse won’t accidentally run into it.
+Granted, it’s not the cheapest material, and wood prices are always climbing.
 Wood also wears out due to weather and the chewing of your horses, which means you’ll have to replace boards often and do a good amount of general upkeep and maintenance.

 Pros